-Greece: PPC plans to offer 5 % stake in solar projects to regions hardest hit by decarbonisation plans21.
-October 2020. / SEE Energy News
+Greece: PPC plans to offer 5 % stake in solar projects to regions hardest hit by decarbonisation plans, SEE Energy News

 Greek Public Power Corporation (PPC) plans to offer 5 % stake in its future solar projects to the population of lignite-dependent region, which will be hit the hardest by PPC’s decarbonization plans, said Giorgos Stassis, CEO of the company.